jonathanlermitage/ij-extra-tools-pack-docs/manual/topics/extra-tci/Extra-TCI-Getting-Started.md

 Extra ToolWindow Colorful Icons replaces the icons most graphical elements like:

-- tool windows
+- Tool windows.
-- toolbars
+- Toolbars.
-- dialogs
+- Dialogs.
-- menus
+- Menus.

 Here is an example: